shivamgohel/hello-chat/README.md

 ## 🎵 Audio Notification

 - An audio sound plays whenever a new message is received from another user.
-- The notification audio file is located at `public/audio/notification.mp3`.
+- The notification audio file is located at `public/message-tone.mp3`.
-- Audio notifications help alert users to incoming messages, especially when the app is running in the background or a different tab.

 ---